shamekhing/Physical/DEPLOYMENT.md

 ## Repository Setup

-Your repository should be named `physical` and located at `https://github.com/shsuw/physical` for the deployment to work correctly with the current configuration.
+Your repository should be named `physical` and located at `https://github.com/shamekhing/Physical` for the deployment to work correctly with the current configuration.

+**Important:** The `gh-pages` branch has been created and your React app has been deployed successfully!

 ## Deployment Methods